 According to the Connecticut Department of Transportation, trucks with loaded trailers need 20 to 40 percent more clearance to stop safely.
 If a truck driver approaches braking the way they do with a passenger vehicle, they will likely crash into something.
 Better training can help truck drivers fully understand the machines they are working with.
 They will also be safer on the road as a result.

 Hauling heavy cargo should not be an issue for those massive trucks.
 However, issues could arise if the cargo was not loaded properly.
 The cargo may fall off at some point during the journey, and it may spill out on the road.
 Unsuspecting drivers nearby may crash into that cargo and get seriously hurt as a result.

 Truck drivers must be sure that their cargo is secure before going on the road.
 You can hold a truck driver liable if you prove that they did not secure their cargo properly.
-Enlist the help of a truck injury lawyer if you need help proving that.
+Enlist the help of a truck accident lawyer in Simsbury if you need help proving that.